 Salt Baked Sea Bass + Asheville Food Photography & Fly Fishing Workshop by Eva Kosmas Flores

-I decided to try cooking it in a salt mound which I’d seen done once before, and when I read up on it the process was even more appealing.
+I decided to try cooking the sea bass in a salt mound which I’d seen done once before, and when I read up on it the process was even more appealing.
 So basically, you mix some egg whites and olive oil with a lot of kosher salt (I got a big box of it at a fancy food store for $5, so its pretty affordable wherever) until you get a texture similar to wet sand.
 You pat some of it out on a baking sheet, place the fish on top of it, and pat the rest of it around the fish, sealing in the main body with salt on all sides.
 Then you roast the fish in the oven at high heat and the salt hardens and seals in all the moisture, while at the same time slowly seasoning the fish.
 And if you stuff the cavity of the fish it helps seal in the flavor of the stuffing, too.
 I used fresh ginger, garlic, thyme, olive oil, and lemon, which went perfectly with the fluffy white fish.
 It came out so buttery, rich, moist, and flakey that I don’t know if I’ll ever want to prepare fish any other way again.
-And the presentation is almost as good as the flavor…
+And the presentation is almost as good as the flavor.
+Salt baked sea bass, I will be seeing you again very very soon!

 3 from 1 vote